sjneph/satfactor/README.md

 To-Do
 ======
-Use the gmp library to allow inputs/outputs of any size in decimal integer form.
-Currently I only allow binary integer form (of any size).
+Use the gmp library to allow input/output integers of any size in decimal form.
+I currently allow integers in binary form only (of any size).